samullen/samullen.github.io/_posts/articles/2017-05-04-what-is-technical-debt.md

-+++
+---
-title = "What is Technical Debt?" author = "Samuel Mullen" tags = ["technical debt","clean code"] date = "2017-05-04T09:39:48-05:00"
+title: "What is Technical Debt?"
+author: "Samuel Mullen"
+tags: ["technical debt","clean code"]
+date: "2017-05-04T09:39:48-05:00"
-description = "'Technical Debt' is a metaphor we use in the tech industry to describe the deficiencies in our code base.
+description: "'Technical Debt' is a metaphor we use in the tech industry to describe the deficiencies in our code base.
 Did you know there are different types of technical debt and that not all debt is a bad thing?"
-+++
+---

 Every industry has terms and phrases it uses to help describe complex concepts and practices.
 Some are intended for use within the industry, while others are used to help convey industry-specific concepts to those outside the industry.
 One such term we use in software engineering is "technical debt".